deduce-dev/dac-man/docs/plugins/csv/index.md

 The `pandas` package is required as an additional dependency for this plug-in.

 !!! tip
-    These [instructions](../../install/dependencies) describe how to install dependencies for all of Dac-Man's built-in plug-ins in a single step.
+    These [instructions](../../install/dependencies) describe how to install dependencies for all of Dac-Man's included plug-ins in a single step.

 ### Using the CSV Plug-in